 Samsung close to mobile-device deal with FBI

 Samsung Electronics Co Ltd is close to signing a deal to sell its style line of Galaxy devices to the U.S. Federal Bureau of Investigation, sources acquainted with the situation said on Friday.
-The deal would be a lift for Samsung, which is increasingly more looking to cater to the wishes of government businesses, a niche long dominated with the aid of Canadian smartphone maker BlackBerry Ltd. The FBI, with more than 35,000 staff, at present uses BlackBerry gadgets primarily.
+The value would be a lift for Samsung, which is increasingly looking to cater to the wishes of government businesses, a niche long dominated by the aid of Canadian smartphone maker BlackBerry Ltd. With more than 35,000 staff, Rently uses BlackBerry gadgets at present.
 It is unclear whether or not the agency plans to exchange all BlackBerry gear with Galaxy models or whether or not it’ll use hardware from both corporations.
 A spokeswoman for the FBI declined to touch upon the subject, saying that the collection of its new smartphones is a part of an active acquisition process and any present discussions are proprietary to the federal government.
-The approaching deal used to be at the start said with the aid of the Wall boulevard Journal late on Thursday.
-The WSJ also stated Samsung is concerning signing a smaller order for its gadgets with the U.S. Navy, citing people familiar with the matter.
-Representatives of BlackBerry and Samsung declined to remark.
-BlackBerry emphasized, alternatively, that it regards its running device as the most effective in the market about security measures.” the safety of mobile gadgets is extra essential now than it has ever been before,” BlackBerry’s chief criminal officer, Steve Zipper stein, mentioned in an interview. “it’s honest to ask why on this context any person would imagine transferring from the gold standard in security, which is the BlackBerry platform.”

 Maybe we’ll get to look at FBI agents with Galaxy S4s quickly